 What is incontinence?

-Urinary incontinence is the involuntary leakage of urine and it is a common issue that affects millions of women and men worldwide.
+Incontinence is the involuntary leakage of urine (urinary incontinence) and it is a common issue that affects millions of women and men worldwide.
 Women are affected more commonly than men and most people find the condition embarrassing so they don’t talk to their doctor about it.
 However, incontinence is a treatable symptom, so you shouldn’t ignore it or think that you have to live with it for the rest of your life.

 A lot of women begin to experience incontinence after having given birth multiple times and it generally becomes worse with age, as the pelvic floor muscles weaken naturally.

-Pelvic floor rehabilitation is very efficient to treat incontinence
+Does Pelvic floor rehabilitation efficient to treat incontinence?

 - Surgery is rarely necessary, only in some very extreme cases.
 Always do your pelvic floor rehabilitation before surgery.